chmelevskij/github-dash/README.md

 5. Some more tests.
 6. Proxying the github graphql api with limited subset of schema.
 7. Better handling of error messages, there none pretty much.
+8. Reuse some of the route rendering logic
+9. Tests on utilities and selectors